 Learning How to Push Correctly

 When you go into the pushing stage, you use your diaphragm, abdominals, and pelvic floor to help with birthing.
 Your pelvic floor muscles have to open while your abdominal muscles and diaphragm create pressure from above to help your uterus push out your baby.
 Learning how to relax your pelvic floor and push correctly can help you open better during birth.

 The pelvic floor muscles interact with our breathing muscles, and it’s important to make sure they are working together well.
-Practicing deep diaphragmatic breathing can be helpful for pelvic floor relaxation is well.
+Practicing deep diaphragmatic breathing can be helpful for pelvic floor relaxation as well.

-*Everyone asks me about Kegels, but during labor and delivery, pelvic floor relaxation is key.
+*Everyone asks me about Kegels, but pelvic floor relaxation is key during labor and delivery.

 Knowing when to push is just as important as how to push, leading to number 3.